edbook/haskoli-islands/projects/stelpur-forrita/kafli02.rst

 On Mac or Linux systems, it is called the Terminal (shortcut: `Command+r` key).

 2. Navigate to the correct directory ``C:\Users\username\Documents``.
-We can further down the directory with ``cd``.
+We can go further down the directory with ``cd``.

-3. Get the repository web url
+3. Get the repository web url, this is usually the url of the repository ending with ``.git``.

 .. image:: myndir/weburl.png
    :width: 600